footerlogo

 Training Methods

-Power Point presentation, lecture, interactive discussions, cases, videos, quizzes
+Power Point presentation, lecture, interactive discussions, cases, videos, quizzes.

-Speaker’s Profile
+Speaker Profile

 Ms. Zahra Al Lawati

 Senior Specialist – Retail Business Partner at Sohar International Academy.
 She has over 16 years of diversified banking experience across retail banking, operations, customer experience, wealth management and learning and development.
 She has previously worked with HSBC Oman Bank.
 She has a Bachelor’s and Diploma degree in HR from CBFS & Pearson UK, Vocational Cambridge International Diploma in IT Skills.
-She is a: Certified Psychometric Assessor by Psytech International, Certified Trainer by New Metrics Training Institute and holds Certified Bank Branch Manager (CBBM) certificate of CBFS.
+She is a Certified Psychometric Assessor by Psytech International, Certified Trainer by New Metrics Training Institute and holds Certified Bank Branch Manager (CBBM) certificate of CBFS.

 Course Date